Welcome to The Floating Gallery

 The Floating Gallery has been designed to provide you with a selection of rooms to view exhibitions and a gallery shop at the end, where you can purchase prints and cards.
 You can also purchase artworks from this site via a personal transaction.

 I began renting space from the gallery and creating my own ceramics.
 My passion at that time was designing and making ceramic masks.
-I made the items, marketed them and sold them, not only in local shops and exhibitions, but also at the then, very popular and well organised monthly craft fairs in Brecon and Abergavenny.

-After 3 years, when recession hit, I decided to end trading and go to college to train as an artist.
+Then I decided to go to college to train as an artist.
 I studied BTEC Art and Design, and then went on to study for my fine art Degree.
-I had grown away form ceramics for the time being and my focus at that time was Drawing, Painting and Photography.
+I studied Drawing, Painting and Photography.
 At the end of my degree I was specialising in Fine Art Oil Painting and sold 3 pieces at the final show.

 After my degree I spent some time as a book seller, specialising in art books, before starting my teacher training.
 I loved this time in my life, I soon became quite a swat, and revelled in high grades becoming one of only 4 who gained a distinction.